You’ve spent months planning your dream wedding in the perfect outdoor setting. But what if the forecast calls for rain on your big day?

-The most obvious way to plan for rain is to have a backup plan, but when you’re choosing a Plan B for your big day, don’t just settle for the closest available indoor venue.
-Instead, take some time to put planning and thought into your backup plan and make sure there are parts of it that you’re really looking forward to.
-That way, if you do have to move indoors, you won’t be devastated at the change of venue.
+The most obvious way to plan for rain is to have a backup plan.
+When you’re choosing a Plan B for your big day, don’t just settle for the closest available indoor venue.
+Instead, take some time to put planning and thought and make sure there are parts of it that you’re really looking forward to.
+That way, if you do have to move indoors you won’t be devastated at the change of venue.

 There was a torrential downpour that lasted all day and night on Alicia and Santino's wedding day.
 We kept an eye on the forecast during the week leading up to the wedding and made our Plan B shooting locations around various places inside their venue.
 We did a first look, their Bride/Groom images as well as their bridal party and family images without sacrificing quality.